anquietas-sys/TVA-Tech/README.md

 It has a menu where you can select a player or waypoint to travel to, customise the time door, or create a new waypoint.
 At the bottom is a button to open a pair of Time Doors, with the entrance appearing at your crosshair.

+### Persistant Waypoints and Customisation
+Any waypoints or custom colors you set up in the Tempad will be persistant between servers.
+Waypoints are seperated by map so each map can have different waypoints.

 ### Time Stick
 This futuristic weapon is designed to violently rip your enemy from every thread of time and space, basically disintegrating them.
 It will destroy any living thing, including NPCs and Players, as well as any prop or entity.